dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ### API Reference

-For a overview of the APIs, see the [API Reference](api-reference/).
+For an overview of the APIs, see the [API Reference](api-reference/).

 ### Release Notes

-For a peek of DBR history, check the [Release Notes](release-notes/).
+For a peek of DBR-JS history, check the [Release Notes](release-notes/).